MonetDB/MonetDB/HowToStart.rst

 	recommended for SQL.

 sql
-	The SQL server built on top of (targeted on) either MonetDB4 or MonetDB5.
+	The SQL front-end built on top of MonetDB5.

 Prerequisites